jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 coefficients in existing constraints when adding a new variable, it is possible to queue modifications and new variables and then call the solver's API once all of the new coefficients are known.

+Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
+In particular, the characterization of a result with status `FeasiblePoint` and termination status `Success` is entirely solver defined.
+It may or may not be a globally optimal solution.